top of page

 Amar’s inspirational public speaking engagements for major organisations and charities have included key speeches to: The United Nations (Ethiopia), German University of Technology (Oman), The Arabian Travel Market (Dubai), The NHS, HSBC, The Royal College of Art and The Royal National Institute for the Blind (London).
 His talks cover a variety of themes: entrepreneurial, motivational, inclusive design, world travel, equality and diversity.

 Amar is very rarely in one place for long, but when he isn’t travelling, he is often giving his time to charity.
-Amar is a regular fundraiser/supporter of blind-related charities including Sightsavers and the RNIB.
+Amar is a patron for SeeAbility, an ambassador for Leonard Cheshire Disability, and has been the face of appeals for many more – such as the BBC Lifeline appeal for Retina UK.
+He is also a regular fundraiser/supporter of other blind-related charities including Sightsavers and the RNIB.

 Through Traveleyes, Amar has created an innovative partnership with international schools around the world.
 Sighted students join on Traveleyes adventures to act as sighted guides for the blind travellers, building their communication, leadership and teamwork skills, and helping them to increase their awareness of disability.